Skip to main content

 document.head.appendChild(scriptNode);

-While this may technically work, this is an extremely bad practice.
-It will literally kill the performance of Kameleoon and introduce a huge flicker effect.
-In fact, you're kind of implementing your own tag manager by doing that: you will suffer all the problems of using a tag manager without any of the associated benefits.
+While this may technically work, this significantly affect the performance of Kameleoon and introduce a noticeable flicker effect.
+This is like implementing your own tag manager by doing that: you will suffer all the problems of using a tag manager without any of the associated benefits.
 Please, really, don't do it.

 Is it possible to encrypt data in case of dedicated data-storage clusters (on-premises setup)?